Code-Institute-Submissions/MS1-infinity-gym/README.md

 <u>Lessons:</u> On this page u find all the information of the lessons that will be given during the week.

-<u>Timetable:</u> For the timetable I created a simple table using a timetable from [W3schools](https://www.w3schools.com)this allows users to find the classes, times and locations of the rooms.
+<u>Timetable:</u> For the timetable I created a simple table using a timetable example  from [Bootstrap](https://www.bootstrap.com)
+this allows users to find the classes, times and locations of the rooms.

 ### Existing Features ###
-On each page you will find:
+On each page you will find a:
 Header:
-• Infinity Gym Logo - This is shown in the center of the page
+• Infinity Gym Logo - This is shown in the center of the page.
 • Navigationbar - This is located at the top right of the page.
 Users can easily navigate through this.
-• Call us buttons - are on every page so that the (new) customer's number of the gym is easy to find.
+• Call us buttons - On every page there is an "Call Us" Button so that (new) customer's can find the number easily.

 Footer:
-• Contact - this contains the opening hours and again the telephone number of Infinity Gym
+• Contact - This contains the opening hours and again the telephone number of Infinity Gym
-• Timetable Upload - guests can download and / or print the timetable via this link
+• Timetable Upload - Guests can download and / or print the timetable via this link
-• Social Media - These are on every page. and give all users access to the social platforms
+• Social Media - Gives alle users acces to our social Media platforms.
-• Timetable Upload - guests can download and / or print the timetable via this link

-Home-Page
+Home-Page:
 • About - A small intro about the gym
-• reviews - guests who want to tell something about Infinity Gym
+• Reviews - Guests who want to tell something about their experiences of Infinity Gym

-Lessons-Page
+Lessons-Page:
 • A brief explanation of the classes available within Infinity Gym

-Timetable-Page
+Timetable-Page:
 • A week's class schedule with times and locations where classes are conducted.
-It is also indicated how many people can participate in the lesson.
+It is also indicated how many people can participate in the lesson due to Covid-19.

-Location-Page
+Location-Page:
 • This page contains the address and a small map of the location.

 ## Technologies Used